Can a Guarantor Increase The Amount You Can Borrow On a Mortgage?

 Yes.
 Parents could gift a deposit (or part thereof) to help you afford a higher mortgage.
 The important thing to remember is that it is a ‘gift’ and is not expected to be paid back.

 A family springboard mortgage might be a viable option.
-Typically, you might put up a 5% deposit, then a family member deposits a further 10% into an account with the lender.
+Typically, you might put up a 5% deposit, and then a family member deposits a further 10% into an account with the lender.
 This would open up lower interest rate mortgage deals to you.

-In closing, because of the potential financial ramifications, it is vital that you speak to an expert and get the best possible advice, to help you make the right decision.
+In closing, because of the potential financial ramifications, it is vital that you speak to an expert and get the best possible advice to help you make the right decision.